joncarr/trebuchet/README.md

   - Stuff to hash passwords etc...etc... nothing is really wired together yet, but one day

 # Inside the trebuchet folder
-  - You know, I don't really know whay that folder is there.
+  - You know, I don't really know what that folder is there.
 I just always see people's stuff and it's always got some kind of doubled up folder structure.
 More to come on this when I figure it out.